 Imagine you're building a voice-based app that needs to understand how users feel.
 That's where audio emotion detection using AI comes in.
 It's a form of affective computing that employs machine learning and emotion recognition models to identify and analyze emotional states from vocal cues in real-time.
 This technology is essential for creating more empathetic and responsive voice interfaces that can adjust to users' emotions.

 By detecting subtle changes in tone, pitch, and other acoustic features, these systems can infer whether a user is happy, sad, angry, or stressed.
+Modern emotion detection systems achieve higher accuracy by combining audio analysis with other data sources like physiological responses, facial expressions, and body gestures (Kaklauskas et al., 2022).
 Integrating audio emotion detection enables your app to provide more personalized and context-aware responses, enhancing user engagement and satisfaction.
 It's a powerful tool for building emotionally intelligent voice experiences.

 Common Use Cases